-In particular, “PANACEA” aims to build an intelligent recommendation system to effectively propose drug therapies that will support and facilitate health professionals, ensuring faster and safer administration of drugs.
-For this purpose, “PANACEA” will make use of Semantic Web technologies for the formal representation of the involved knowledge and to provide automated inference.
+Targeting the transition from mere information into knowledge, the project “Panacea” developed an integrated system for management and exploitation of health information at a semantic level.
+In particular, Ergobyte in collaboration with the Centre for Research & Technology - Hellas (CERTH), built an intelligent recommendation system to effectively propose drug therapies that will support and facilitate health professionals, ensuring faster and safer administration of drugs.
+For this purpose, Panacea makes use of Semantic Web technologies for the formal representation of the involved knowledge in order to provide automated inference.

-By providing an integrated recommendation system for medical content data that supports all stages of development, verification and management of the involved semantic knowledge, the project “PANACEA” provides essential assistance for achieving high levels of care, while promoting interoperability and integration of knowledge.
+By providing an integrated recommendation system for medical content data that supports all stages of development, verification and management of the involved semantic knowledge, the project Panacea provides essential assistance for achieving high levels of care, while promoting interoperability and integration of knowledge.

 The project's results are commercially exploited at the Medication Cross-Check tool.